Just a 27-year-old girl slammed with the news she has breast cancer.

 I did genetic testing and it came back negative (good thing, it means that indeed there’s no familial/genetic tie to the cancer at all).
 But knowing that it isn’t genetic leaves me with more questions.

 Why me?
 Why now?
 Why did I deserve this?

 But I don’t deserve it, and neither do you.
 And there was nothing I could have done differently to prevent this from happening.

 I don’t know why this happened, but I am extremely fortunate to have found it early (Stage 2 is still considered an early stage).
 I began treatment in late March of 2021 and will complete all forms of treatment in early April of 2022.
 I was declared no evidence of disease (NED) as of September 2021 when I finished chemo and surgery.
 For a full timeline, you can read what my treatment journey looked like.

-Outside of living with cancer, I’m a professional editor and writer for a software technology company in Chicago and a remote freelancer with a few tech SaaS businesses as well.
+Outside of living through cancer, I’m a professional editor for a tech company and a remote freelance editor with a few tech brands as well.

-In my free time, I love going on hikes and listening to country music with my boyfriend, hanging out with my cat, watching 90 Day Fiance with my mom, shooting back tequila with my dad, and watching the Chicago Blackhawks from the stands and from my couch.
+In my free time, I love going on road trips and listening to country music with my boyfriend, cuddling with my cat, watching 90 Day Fiancé with my mom, shooting back tequila with my dad, and cheering on the Chicago Blackhawks from the stands and from my couch.